 Opdahl resides in West Des Moines with his girlfriend Lydia.

-Tyler Martin begins his first year with Grand View as the outside linebackers coach.
+Tyler Martin begins his third year with Grand View as the outside linebackers coach.

 Prior to Grand View, Martin served as the defensive backs coach and special teams coordinator at Dodge City Community College.
 Before to his coaching stint with the Conquistadors, Martin was a graduate assistant at Northwest Missouri State University coaching the safeties and outside linebackers.
 He coached two outside linebackers to All-Conference honors in 2009, and a safety to All-Conference honors in 2007 and Division II national player of the year honors in 2008.